On August 2nd, 1945, Naval pilot Lieutenant Adrian Marks puzzled over a garbled report sent in by the Lockheed Ventura.

 But Marks could not turn away.
 Instead, he asked his crew to vote.
 It wasn’t just his life or career or plane he was risking, it was them as well.
 To his pride, every member on his crew agreed with him: orders be damned.
 They quickly brought Dumbo down, taxing carefully to the floating survivors.
-They hauled men abroad and fed them spoonfuls of freshwater, although the plane only carried four gallons, which they quickly used up.
+They hauled men abroad and gave them freshwater by the teaspoon, although the plane only carried four gallons, which they quickly used up.

 His crew focused on picking up sailors floating alone or in pairs, not those in rafts or in large groups, which he felt stood a better chance against the sea and sharks. ’’They could look after one another,” Marks later said, “could splash and scare away the sharks and could lend one another moral support and encouragement.”

 They pulled out as many survivors as they could and when the Catalina ran out of room in the fuselage, Marks shut off the engines and placed men atop Dumbo’s wings, lashing them for safety with the cording from parachutes.
 Every inch of the Catalina was covered with delirious, sun-scorched men, but they had only rescued fifty-six.
 Hundreds more still floated out there, pleading for help.

 “…there’d be others that drank so much [salt water] that they were seeing things.
 They’d say, “The Indy is down below, and they’re giving out fresh water and food in the galley!”
 And they’d swim down, and a shark would get them.
 And you could see the sharks eating your comrade.”